 Fr.
-Alexander Laymon was born in 1954 and raised in the Midwest as the oldest among eight siblings.
-He attended the Ohio State University under a Four-Year ROTC scholarship, was designated a Distinguished Military Graduate and commissioned into the Ordnance Corps of the Regular Army in 1976.
+Alexander Laymon was born in 1954 and raised in the Midwest as the oldest of eight siblings.
+He attended The Ohio State University under a Four-Year ROTC scholarship, was designated a Distinguished Military Graduate and commissioned into the Ordnance Corps of the Regular Army in 1976.
 For the next twenty-six years Fr.
-Alexander served in a variety of logistics and program management assignments in Europe, Hawaii and the Continental United States.
+Alexander served in a variety of battlefield logistics and program management assignments in Europe, Hawaii and the Continental United States.
 His specialty was managing multi-million dollar research, development and acquisition programs for future military weapon systems.
 Fr.
 Alexander retired from the Army in 2002 with the rank of Colonel and pursued part-time employment as an Adjunct Instructor of Religion at Germanna Community College in Virginia.
 Fr.
 Alexander was an active and life-long member of the Lutheran Church-Missouri Synod until his academic research into theology and church history as a college instructor led him to join the Orthodox Church with his wife Joanna in 2008.

 Fr.
-Alexander’s academic credentials include an MBA from the Florida Institute of Technology, an MA in Theology (summa cum laude) from New Brunswick Theological Seminary and an MS in National Resource Strategy from The National Defense University.
+Alexander’s academic credentials include an MBA from the Florida Institute of Technology, an MA in Theology (summa cum laude) from New Brunswick Theological Seminary and an MS in National Resource Strategy from the National Defense University.
 He was ordained to the Holy Diaconate by His Beatitude, Metropolitan Jonah on 1 April 2012 after completing the OCA’s Diaconal Vocations Program.
 He was ordained to the Holy Priesthood also by His Eminence, Metropolitan Jonah on 25 August 2019.

 Fr.
 Alexander and Mat.
 Joanna make their home in Locust Grove VA.
 They have two children, Erik, a financial analyst, who resides with his family in Pennsylvania.and and Rebecca who currently lives in Virginia.